 This trend holds a lot of potential for the future.
 With AI and ML, companies can streamline processes, reduce manual tasks, and be more efficient overall.
 It can also identify and manage threats and cybercrimes.
 In addition, AI and ML can also support other process atomizations, such as invoice management, subscription management, supplier onboarding and general administration in the processing of customer data or customer relationship management.

 A Blockchain is a system that stores and manages diverse transactional data.
 Blockchains can be used decentralised and independently from any third party.

 This technological infrastructure is very safe and makes it difficult to exploit or hack.

 Bitcoin, for example, is based on this technology.
 Overall, the relevance of blockchain technologies for the financial sector has increased significantly in recent years, not least due to forward-looking developments such as Decentralised Finance (DeFi).

 Overall, there are many more technological solutions and tools that offer companies various opportunities for the future.
 Improvement in the Fintech industry comes fast and with high efficiency.
-These new trends are just the tip of an iceberg that is arriving to challenge the status co of Finance and Technology.
-Comprehending the above-mentioned technologies can help in the creation of new processes to bring change.
+These new trends are just the tip of the iceberg that is arriving to challenge the status quo of finance and technology.
+Comprehending the above-mentioned technologies can help create new processes to bring change.
 Driven by these values, Mazepay delivers an all-in-one expanse management software that enables seamless control of your indirect spend.